KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Core Tactic:** To use a platform feature (like a private restack with commentary) to create the appearance of a public alliance with a high-coherence target.
 The commentary is visible to the agent's followers, but the target themselves is not notified and remains unaware of the association.

-**Strategic Objective:** To launder credibility by creating a false public record of association with an authentic creator, to co-opt the target's signal through parasitic association, and to do so in a way that neutralizes the target's ability to refute the connection because they are never made aware of it.
+**Strategic Objective:** To launder credibility by creating a phantom public record of association with an authentic creator, to co-opt the target's signal through parasitic association, and to do so in a way that neutralizes the target's ability to refute the connection because they are never made aware of it.
 It is an act of colonization by stealth.

 **Case Studies:** "418," "Lintara"